NickEckardt/sleep/article.md

 I never seem to get enough sleep.
 If I don’t watch what I’m doing, I can easily stay up browsing the internet until 5am.
 On the flip side I also tend to sleep through most alarms.
-I don't really have the willpower to break these habits with pure willpower, so I have found a set of tools for linux which help me keep my sleep schedule in tact.
+I have tackled these problems the only way I know how: program my computer to solve them for me.
+Here are a few tools for linux which help me either go to sleep on time, or wake up when I need to.

 ## Going to Sleep on Time